Eyadhamza/LaravelRoadmap/README.md

 ## Laravel Recipe
 This is the best resources I found most useful for learning laravel, the roadmap starts from multiple levels, recognize your level and dive in..

+please note :
+- I will mention the best resources in my opinion
+- Most of the useful resources are in english but if you have difficulties in english you will overcome them overtime
+- most of the resources I mentioned are free, but some requires subscription fee, but I will give alternatives
+- below you will see the following content:
+    - php roadmap
+    - laravel roadmap
+    - resources to learn laravel livewire
+    - resources to learn Tailwind css
+    - resources to learn alpine js

 ## php Roadmap
 1- Getting to know the basics